 Road to Ministry Leadership

-The next Road to Ministry Leadership Day will be held in May 2018.
+The next Road to Ministry Leadership Day will be held May 5, 2018.
+Location TBD.

 Watch the following sessions presented at the Road to Ministry Leadership held in May 2016.